top of page

 Would you like to talk to a professional who will listen but won’t judge and will help you to make sense of things and understand yourself better?

-We can provide a safe and relaxed space for anyone aged 18 or above to talk about: Relationships and Sex, Concerning Sexual Behaviours, Sexual Health, HIV, Gender Identity, Sexuality, Sexual Trauma.
+We can provide a safe and relaxed space for anyone aged 18+ to talk about: Relationships and Sex, Concerning Sexual Behaviours, Sexual Health, HIV, Gender Identity, Sexuality, Sexual Trauma.

-We offer both face to face or online sessions; whatever works best for you.
-Face to face sessions are available at different venues across Cambridgeshire and Peterborough.
+We offer both faces to face and online sessions; whatever works best for you.
+Face-to-face sessions are available at different venues across Cambridgeshire and Peterborough.

-Our counsellors offer personalised therapeutic counselling.
-They are registered with a professional body and are Level 4 or above qualified, or working towards this if they are a trainee.
+Our counsellors are Level 4 or above qualified, or working towards this if they are trainees, and they are registered with a professional body.

-To discuss a referral before completing the above form please contact Lisa on 07983150429 or at lisa@dhiverse.org.uk
+If you would like to discuss a referral before completing the above form, please contact Lisa on 07983 150429 or at lisa@dhiverse.org.uk

 Understanding